semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="redeliver-webhooks">How to redeliver webhooks from Github to Semaphore?</summary>
+  <summary id="how-to-redeliver-webhooks-from-github-to-semaphore">How to redeliver webhooks from Github to Semaphore?</summary>
   <p>

 Even if this is not a common problem, it might happen that Semaphore does not receive a webhook from Github.